How It Works

 ```

-The agent reads token names directly from Figma variables, so the output uses your actual token naming conventions rather than generic names.
-Hidden boolean toggles are enabled during extraction to capture color bindings that only appear when optional elements are visible.
+The color section of the `.md` records per-element token mappings using your actual token naming conventions rather than generic names.
+Because `create-component-md` enables hidden boolean toggles during extraction, the `.md` already captures color bindings that only appear when optional elements are visible.
 The strategy decision determines the output layout: Strategy A renders one section per variant for simpler components, while Strategy B uses states as table columns for components with many variant combinations.

 </Tab>